1. Help Center

 However, if "Allow Force Clock In/Out "is enabled, your caregivers will be able to force themselves in and out of all shifts.

-Force Clock in and out of visits
+Force Clock In and Out of Visits

 Force Clock In

 If your employee hits "Force Clock In," they will be asked to provide a reason why they are force clocking in.
-After submitting this reason your caregiver will be entered into the shift.

 Force Clock Out

-Resolving Errors in the schedule approval page
+Resolving Errors in the Schedule Approval Page

 If we look at the worked times we can see that the two visits overlap.
 The first visit was clocked out of late and the second visit was clocked into too early.